 If you intend to travel to Rotorua and around New Zealand utilising buses, you have a few options to consider.

 Do you want to get from point A to B or, to take part in tours and sightseeing trips?
 Do you want to hop on, hop off?
-Who has the best long distance bus service… the best price?
-Let's have a look at the two main players shall we?
+Let's take a look shall we?

 Yes, who would have thought you could visit Rotorua when you're on a